zalun/zalun.github.io/NetPlayer/index.md

 ---
-title: NetPlayer based on RaspberryPi')
+title: NetPlayer based on RaspberryPi
 ---

 # Network player based on RaspberryPi and Hifiberry